Last Updated on

 What is a TFSA?

-Created in 2009, TFSAs are a registered savings and investment vehicle that offer special tax benefits.
+Created in 2009, a TFSA is a registered saving and investment vehicle that offers special tax benefits.
 You can hold virtually any type of savings or investment account within a TFSA, including cash, GICs, mutual funds, stocks and bonds.
 The income earned in these accounts — bank interest, dividend payments, equities growth, etc. — is completely tax sheltered.
 You never pay tax on those earnings, which means they compound tax-free over time.
 You also don’t pay income tax when you withdraw funds from your TFSA.

 Should I Contribute to a TFSA?